dbiele/Cordova-es6shim-WindowsPH10/README.md

     0x800a138d - JavaScript runtime error: String.prototype.startsWith: 'this' is not a String object Exception was thrown at line 1093, column 9 in ms-appx-web://testing/www/scripts/es6-shim/es6-shim.js

+## Code ##

-Note: This project was created using Visual Studio 2015 community.
-However, any IDE or command line (cordova build) tool can build a project.
+This project was created using Visual Studio 2015 community.
+However, any IDE or command line (cordova build) tool can build this project.